 - signing a Statement of Commitment to these values

-- identify modern slavery
+- identify modern slavery risks;

-- tackle it effectively in supply chains
+- manage risks effectively in supply chains and existing contracts; and

 Where we identify a modern slavery risk, such as operating in a high-risk country or high-risk activities within the supply chain, we work with our suppliers to evaluate the risk.
-We use the Modern Slavery Assessment Tool where appropriate and develop mitigation measures that can be included in their contractual obligations.
+We use the Modern Slavery Assessment Tool where appropriate and develop mitigation measures which can be included in their contractual obligations.

 Our standard contracts for the supply of services contain terms regarding Modern Slavery Act compliance principles.
 These are reviewed during our due diligence and assurance process.
-We also use government framework agreements, including the Crown Commercial Service frameworks, which contain these provisions.
+We also use Government framework agreements, including the Crown Commercial Service frameworks, which contain these provisions.
 The contracts set out the behaviours expected throughout procurement and supply chain relationships.

 We include performance indicators in supplier contracts so we can monitor progress against contractual commitments.
 These can include Social Value and training commitments, and obligations for suppliers to conduct supply chain analysis.